Although the kennel name ” Iztaris” has just been registered with the FCI in 2014, my own history is a bit longer.

 also adaptability and attention to fit the social environment."

-Myself, I live in a very small house and people ofthen ask me how I can have several big dogs in such a small place - My reply is always this;
+Myself, I live in a small house and people ofthen ask me how I can have several big dogs in such a small place - My reply is always this;

 "Give them proper exercise, training and mental stimulation outside, and they will curl up and relax inside."
-My dogs do not live in crates, they are a part of my family and thus you will always find one on the end of my couch.
+My dogs do not live in crates, they are a part of my family and thus you will always find atleast one on the end of my couch.

 A dobermann want nothing more then to be curled up alongside its owner and they have no grasp of their size.
 So be prepared to never again have personal space (no, not even at the toilet)!